Why Leaves of Grace?

-For book authors, leaves are the off-shoot of days and nights of incessant banging on the keyboard (unmindful of aches and, in summer, rivulets of sweat between blades of shoulders), scribbling on a notebook, and transforming nebulous images and thoughts into concrete words—so they may be shared with those who equally love the printed page.
+For book authors, leaves are the off-shoot of days and nights of incessant banging on the keyboard, unmindful of discomforts, or scribbling on any surface, and transforming images and thoughts into concrete words—so they may be shared with those who equally love the printed page.